jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/FacadePatternPractice/FacadePattern/task.md

-Let’s try to implement a Facade pattern to encapsulate the interactions between different classes.
+Let’s try to implement the Facade pattern to encapsulate the interactions between different classes.

 Let’s take a look at the example in the editor.